What is Lemtrada and how does it work?

 Talk to your healthcare provider before you get vaccinations after receiving Lemtrada.
 Certain vaccinations may increase your chances of getting infections.

 - Progressive multifocal leukoencephalopathy (PML).
 A rare brain infection that usually leads to death or severe disability has been reported with Lemtrada.
 Symptoms of PML get worse over days to weeks.
-It is important that you call your doctor right away if you have any new or worsening medical problems that have lasted several days, including problems with:
+You must call your doctor right away if you have any new or worsening medical problems that have lasted several days, including problems with:

 - weakness on 1 side of your body